 Malaseb is a medicated product that you can buy as a shampoo, rinse, skin flush, or wipe.
 It's used to treat skin problems in dogs and cats.
 It's powerful because it contains miconzale and chlorhexidine, and its unique formulation of anti-bacterial and anti-fungal agents with coat conditioners is very effective.
 Malaseb combats itching, fungal infections such as ringworm, staph bacterial infections, and yeast infections.

-Malaseb is a medicated shampoo used to treat skin problems in dogs and cats.
-It is a powerful and effective way to combat itching, fungal infections, ringworm and yeast infections.
-It is mild enough to use on young puppies and kittens, but there are some mild to severe side effects most often caused by misuse or accidental ingestion from a dog or cat licking the shampoo off their coats while being bathed.
-Preventing the side effects is easily accomplished with careful attention.
-The medicinal value of the shampoo far outweighs possible complications as a result of its use.
+Malaseb is mild enough to use on young puppies and kittens, but there are some mild to severe side effects most often caused by misuse or accidental ingestion, which usually occurs when a dog or cat licks the shampoo from their coat while being bathed.
+However, preventing the side effects is easily accomplished with careful attention.
+The medicinal value of the shampoo far outweighs the possible complications from its misuse.

-Swallowing the shampoo can also cause irritation to the linings of the respiratory tract causing difficulty in breathing and swelling.
-Seek immediate veterinary advice if your pet has any trouble breathing or appears to have a swelling in the nasal areas or throat.
+Inhaling the Malaseb spray can cause irritation to the lining of the respiratory tract.
+That can make it hard for your dog or cat to breathe, and it can also cause swelling.
+Only use this product in a well-ventilated area.
+Seek immediate veterinary advice if your pet has any trouble breathing or appears to have a swelling in their nasal area or throat.

-Getting Malaseb in your pet's eyes is a serious problem and can cause changes in the eye, infection and pain.
-Rinse well with water and call your veterinarian if you notice any changes in your dog's ability to see or a change in the look of his eye.
+Take special care to avoid getting any of the Malaseb treatment in your dog's eyes by using a washcloth to shield the eyes when applying the treatment anywhere near their face.
+Getting Malaseb in your pet's eyes is a serious problem, and it can cause changes in the eye as well as infection and pain.
+Rinse the eyes well with water and call your veterinarian if you notice any changes in your dog's ability to see or notice a change in the look of their eyes.